 The word; “clásico” basically means derby (an intense local rivalry) and “super” just speaks for itself – the two most successful teams in Argentina facing one another adds to the magnitude of what’s at stake… throw in a bit of good old class-warfare and what you get is football’s very own version of civil war.

 River Plate fans reside in the north of Argentina’s capital, the richer part of the city.
-They are seen as the middle/high-class (posh) fans and even refer to themselves as; “The Millionaires.”
+They are seen as middle/high-class (posh) fans and even refer to themselves as; “The Millionaires.”
 Their club legends list boasts Argentinian football players past and present such as Alfredo Di Stefano, Gonzalo Higuaín and Javier Mascherano.

 Boca Juniors fans are from the “Boca” district of Buenos Aires, and refer to themselves as “la doce,” meaning ‘the twelfth” (as their impassioned support makes them the 12th man in a team of 11).
-They historically represent the poor/working-class and immigrants of BA.
+They historically represent the poor/working-class immigrants of BA.

 Make no bones about it, these two teams hate each other.
 In 2011, River Plate was relegated to the lower division for the first time in over 100 years…Boca fans held a huge street party, an unprecedented carnival of schadenfreude to celebrate their rival’s misery.

-Riots of course broke out across Argentina’s capital.
+Riots, of course, broke out across Argentina’s capital.